danbev/learning-ai/notes/architectures/mamba.md

 aware resoning (the parameters A, B, C and D are the same for all time steps).
 So an SSM will treat all inputs equally.
 But what does this really mean.
-Like my initial thought was that if I wanted the model to selectively copy something from an input sequence then I did not seen an issue with that.
+Like my initial thought was that if I wanted the model to selectively copy something from an input sequence then did not seen an issue with doing that.
 My reasoning was that the tokens in the sequence are processed one by one, so tokens earlier in the sequence would have been integrated into the hidden state by the time the following sequence tokens are processed, so in my mind it should/could be able to recall these.
-No the issue is not that the information is not there but it is more an issue of how accessible/usable it is.
+Now the issue is not that the information is not there but it is more an issue of how accessible/usable it is.
 As more tokens are processed the earlier tokens get more and more compressed and mixed with newer tokens.
-And there is not direct addressing like there is in the tranformers with the self-attention mechanism.
+And there is no direct addressing like there is in the tranformers with the self-attention mechanism.
 So the information is there but the S4 model lacks the ability to identify which part of the hidden state corresponds to the asked for information and use that in a targeted way for the current token.

 The fixed nature of the model means it can't selectively choose which information to retain or discard from its hidden state.
 It compresses all information uniformly, potentially losing important distinctions between different types of tokens

-This is where selective state space models come in.
+This is where _selective_ state space models come in.
 We want to selectively add the data that will make up the state.
-Do accopmlish this we need to parameters that depend on the input.
+To accopmlish this we need to parameters that depend on the input.
 In the S4 model the matrices A, B, and C are static and have a fixed size.
 The SSM processes inputs sequentially, one step at a time so even if B is multiplied by the input vector.